 Start your week with authentic, in-depth conversation in the light of wisdom sayings from throughout the ages.
 We invite you to share the questions, challenges and thanksgiving of our lives.
 The Wisdom Circle is open; so come as it fits into your schedule and bring a friend.
 Visit the Women's Wisdom Circle Blog for more info and to get connected by clicking HERE

 Open to all, the Prayer Shawl Ministry offers a chance for service to others as well as a time for socializing.
 The Guild of Knitters meets on the 1st Tuesdays of the month during the school year from 7-8:30 PM, so join us when you can!

 Contact: Kathie Larkin

 Have you ever read a book and then wanted to discuss and hear other's thoughts and opinions on it?
-Come join us on the second Monday of each month from 6-7:30 in Bishop Commons to share our impression of books, ask questions, provoke new ideas about relationships, humor, opportunities, the world, and our own aspirations!
+Come join us on the second Monday of each month from 6-7:30 PM to share our impression of books, ask questions, provoke new ideas about relationships, humor, opportunities, the world, and our own aspirations!